-Further, the Convention notes that DVA is NOT in compliance with the provision of the Veterans Eligibility Reform Act of 1996 that requires DVA to maintain at least the capacity and level of resources that existed in Fiscal Year 1996.
+Further, the Convention notes that DVA does not comply with the provision of the Veterans Eligibility Reform Act of 1996 that requires DVA to maintain at least the capacity and level of resources that existed in Fiscal Year 1996.

 Background: PTSD and substance abuse is a legitimate mental-health disorder recognized worldwide by mental-health professionals, and it is clearly defined by criteria set forth in the current Diagnostic and Statistical Manual of the American Psychiatric Association.